tranhelen/tranhelen/_posts/2017-11-08-followyourownadvice.md

 ## Style Decisions

 Visual design is a series of decisions made one after another to craft a look and feel.
-A lot of these decisions were made in previous iterations of my website.
+A lot of these decisions were made in previous iterations.
 I don't always have to start over because I carry forward the decisions I still agree with (that's the joy of working in iterative chunks.)

 After doing some sketches on paper I started laying things out in Photoshop: